metabrainz/bookbrainz-site/INSTALLATION_TROUBLESHOOTING.md

         `sudo apt update`

-	2. Error: `Can't open input file latest.sql.bz2: No such file or directory` After downloading the data dumps, you may realize that an attempt to uncompress it using the command `bzip2 -d  	latest.sql.bz2` doesn’t work and gives the above error.
+	2. Error: `Can't open input file latest.tar.gz: No such file or directory` After downloading the data dumps, you may realize that an attempt to uncompress it using the command `tar -xf  	latest.tar.gz` doesn’t work and gives the above error.

-	    It can be solved by giving the actual path of the latest.sql.bz2 file in place of the file name such as:
+	    It can be solved by giving the actual path of the latest.tar.gz file in place of the file name such as:

-        `/ home/user/Desktop/latest.sql.bz2`
+        `/home/user/Desktop/latest.tar.gz`

 	3. Error: `fatal: unable to access 'https://github.com/path/to/repo.git/': gnutls_handshake() failed: Error in the pull function` after entering the `git clone --recursive https://github.com/bookbrainz/bookbrainz-site.git` command.
 At this point, you should check your internet connection.
 If it persists, make sure you are not working behind a proxy.